SSU-DCN/podmigration-operator/init-cluster-containerd-CRIU.md

 ## This document guides how to bootstrap Kubernetes cluster without Docker and enable CRIU intergration for Podmigration feature.
 ### Step0:
 - Ubuntu 18.04
-- Do step 1-5 in every node.
+- Do step 1-6 at all nodes.
-- Do step 6 in controller node.
+- Do step 7 at controller node.
+- Do step 8 at each worker nodes
 ### Step1: Install container runtime - Containerd
 - Download containerd and unpackage:
 ```